Overview: Signal and GitLab as Security Category solutions.

 GitLab in Action: Unique Use Cases

-What benefits does GitLab offer for Collaboration?
+How does GitLab facilitate Collaboration?

 Alternatives